Rockbeat-Sky/framework/README.md

 ##Sky PHP FrameWork
-Sky is development framework for PHP with a modern patterns and MVC* Structure. with Hi-speed performance and flexible, also simple and easy to develop for all user level is our priority.
+Sky is development framework for PHP with a modern patterns and MVC* Structure. with speed performance and flexible and easy to develop for all user level is our priority.

 ##Official Documentation